 Merry Christmas!
 Happy Hanukkah! and Happy New Year!

-We recently spent a week in Scotland and England, where we ate delicious scones with strawberry jam every day.
+A couple of years ago we spent a week in Scotland and England, where we ate delicious scones with strawberry jam every day.
 In England, we had them with clotted cream.
 In Scotland, butter was used instead.
-After returning home, we decided to try our hands at…
+After returning home, we decided to try…